bgord/knowledge/README.md

 - Generate a placeholder image with ImageMagick
 - Rsync ignores dotfiles
 - Execute a script via ssh
+- Change shell to bash after SSHing to a server

 ### [typescript](typescript.md)
 - Standard JavaScript imports